hapax/hapax.github.io/assets/maximal.md

 orientation, they can figure out precisely how measurements using different measuring-stick systems are related.
-This may seem like a pedantic and overly-elaborate way to describe basic geometry, but it will pay off when we come to study spacetime.
+This may seem like a pedantic and overly-elaborate way to describe plane geometry, but it will pay off when we come to study spacetime.

 ### 1.2.
-A trip to the candy store <a id="sec-1-2" name="sec-1-2"></a>
+The parable of the merchants <a id="sec-1-2" name="sec-1-2"></a>

-Can we say anything interesting about the lengths involved?
-To make things more concrete, suppose you can take a direct, straight-line path from home $A$ to school $B$.
+We can imagine that, as experts on length, Babylonian To make things more concrete, suppose you can take a direct, straight-line path from home $A$ to school $B$.
 But you can also take a route which stops at the candy store $C$ in